 In addition to getting preparation for college, you can get credit for college classes by passing IB exams.
-Again, you don’t need to complete the full IB diploma in order to earn credit, so if you don’t think you can fit the IB diploma into your schedule, it might still benefit you to take a few individual IB classes.
+Again, you don't need to complete the full IB Diploma to earn credit, so if you don't think you can fit the IB Diploma into your schedule, it might still benefit you to take a few individual IB classes.

-Unfortunately, taking an IB exam isn’t cheap.
-There's a $172 registration fee as well as a $119 fee per exam.
-While this is a lot of money, it is much less than the tuition you would pay for the same intro-level college course.
+Unfortunately, taking an IB exam isn't cheap.
+There's a $119 fee per exam.
+While this is a lot of money, it's still much less than the tuition you would pay for the same intro-level college course.

 Many schools also have their own financial aid programs for IB.
 Learn more about IB costs here.

 What Are the 6 Core Courses in the IB Program?

 To earn the full IB Diploma, you have to take courses from six subjects, one each from groups 1-5, and either one from group 6 or a substitute from groups 1-4: